rhaamo/kicad-amiga2000/README.md

 - The keyboard connector footprint have been modified to handle either the original one, or a standard MIDI one
 - The battery terminals are just a two pins header, just plug some wires and use any battery you want aside or glued or whatever

+# Errata
+Currently not yet fixed:
+- there is spurious connections in PCB between the two mouse/joystick ports, probably due to labels

 # Notes

 The capacitors on the left of the POWER Connector are somewhat troubling if you don't have a lot of experience.